 - Simmer until celery and carrots are tender, about 45 minutes.

-- Add the pasta and simmer until it is cooked.
+- Add the pasta and simmer until it is tender and cooked through.

 - Stir in the parsley before serving.